SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Simulation Results

-Here again, we first begin with the underlying FIRM roadmap that is constructed offline as explained in the previous section and then find the FIRM feedback in segment 1 for start and goal locations A and B respectively.
-Once the feedback policy is computed (same as that in Fig. \ref{fig:firm-segment-1-a}), the rollout-based planner starts by following the feedback tree.
-However, from here on the rollout behavior emerges.
-Let the rollout update time interval be defined as $T_{rollout}$.
-Thus, at every $T_{rollout}$ seconds the planner locally computes connections to existing FIRM nodes in a neighborhood of radius $R$ centered at the robot's belief, i.e., the planner locally generates edge controllers with their associated cost-to-connect and the transition probability.
-Since FIRM gives us the cost-to-go to the goal from each and every FIRM node, by finding the local connection costs, the planner checks which connection provides the lowest sum of the cost to connect to a neighborhood node and the cost-to-go from that node (Eq. \ref{eq:rollout-minimization}).
-The connection with the lowest sum is chosen as the next edge to follow.
-Fig. \ref{fig:rollout-segment-1-a} shows the planner checking connections (red-edges) locally to neighboring FIRM nodes.
-An important behavior emerges in segment 1, as the robot proceeds, the rollout is able to find a shorter path through the relatively open area by skipping unnecessary stabilizations (as shown in Fig. \ref{fig:rollout-segment-1-b} and \ref{fig:rollout-segment-1-c}).
-As the robot traverses the narrow passage, the rollout changes the behavior by forcing the robot to ``stabilize'' to the node as it concludes it is an optimal decision to further reduce uncertainty while proceeding through the narrow passage (shown in Fig. \ref{fig:rollout-segment-1-d}).
+An important behavior emerges in segment 1.
+As the robot proceeds, the rollout is able to find a shorter path through the relatively open area by skipping unnecessary stabilizations (Fig. \ref{fig:rollout-segment-1-b} and \ref{fig:rollout-segment-1-c}).
+As the robot traverses the narrow passage $ P2 $, the rollout realizes ``stabilizing'' to the FIRM node is the best option as it concludes it is better to reduce the uncertainty to a safe level before proceeding through the narrow passage (Fig. \ref{fig:rollout-segment-1-d}).
 Eventually the robot reaches location B through the path as marked in green in Fig. \ref{fig:rollout-segment-1-f}.
-It is clear that the rollout gives the robot a distinct advantage over the nominal FIRM plan as it guides the robot through a direct, much shorter route.
-Further, it should be noted that although the end segments of the two paths (i.e. after exiting the narrow passage) look similar, they differ significantly in the velocity profiles.
-Along the yellow path, the robot stabilizes to each and every FIRM node along the way while along the green path (rollout), it skips stabilizations and only stabilizes when necessary.
-This helps the robot maintain a higher average velocity while executing the plan.
+Rollout gives the robot a distinct advantage over the nominal FIRM plan as it guides the robot through a shorter and faster route.
+Furthermore, it should be noted that although the last part of the two paths (after exiting the narrow passage) look similar, they differ significantly in the velocity profiles.
+Along the purple path, the robot stabilizes to each and every FIRM node.
+But, along the green path (rollout), the robot maintains a higher average velocity by skipping unnecessary stabilizations.
+The robot performs full or partial stabilization only when the gained information (reduced uncertainty and risk) is necessary to complete the mission.

-At point B, a new FIRM feedback is computed online for the next goal location C (segment 2).
-Prior to approaching the narrow passage, rollout drives the robot to stabilize to a FIRM node as seen in Fig. \ref{fig:rollout-segment-2-a}.
-This stabilization helps the robot become more certain of its state before passing through a region with low transition probability.
-The robot then passes through the narrow passage P2 and reaches C through the path (green) shown in Fig. \ref{fig:rollout-segment-2-b}.
-In segment 3, (goal location D), the plan again takes the robot through the narrow passage P2, and during this segment, the planner drives the robot to stabilize to three FIRM nodes on the way to D. (Fig. \ref{fig:rollout-segment-3} shows segment 3).